LouisRossouw/PIPEDREAMS/README.md

 # PipeDreams

-- This is an ongoing personal project for my team and myself, i work on this after hours in freetime. so it has been a slow but fun process so far trying to figure out
-- how to build a Pipeline!
+- This is an ongoing personal project for my team and myself, i work on this after hours in freetime, so it has been a slow but fun process so far trying to figure out how to build a Pipeline!

 currently, PipeDreams is a basic Pipeline (mostly currently just a DCC launcher for now) that allows a large team of 3D artists to work seemlessly together on the same projects,